 Since 2020, there has been a notable change in the difficulty level of the GRE.
-But exactly how hard is the GRE test in 2022?
-Based on feedback received from thousands of students who appeared for the exam after having used various famous resources recommended by top test scorers, we have found that the test is becoming increasingly difficult.
-Below are some important reasons explaining why.
+But exactly how hard is the GRE test in 2023?
+Based on feedback from thousands of students who appeared for the exam after using various famous resources recommended by top test scorers, we have found that the test is becoming increasingly difficult.
+Below are some essential reasons explaining why.

-Here are the few important ones related to the GRE Quantitative Reasoning Section.
+Here are a few important ones related to the GRE Quantitative Reasoning Section.

 GRE questions are becoming trickier

-For example, in the real GRE, you can solve a question within 2 minutes as shown in the sample video below.
+For example, in the real GRE, you can solve a question in 1.5 minutes, as shown in the sample video below.

-ETS attempts to bring the GRE standard of difficulty at par with GMAT, or Graduate Management Admission Test, which is a requirement for management and business programs.
+ETS attempts to bring the GRE standard of difficulty at par with the GMAT, or Graduate Management Admission Test, which is required for management and business programs.
 By doing this, the GRE has also become an accepted requirement for business schools.

 GRE questions are now more time consuming

-In the recent exams, the questions have long prompt, that requires more time to spend on understanding each question.
-Each line of the questions must be carefully read, converted into an equation and then used to find the final answer.
+In the recent exams, the questions have long prompts, requiring more time to understand each question.
+Each line of the questions must be carefully read, converted into an equation, and then used to find the final answer.
 The process is lengthy and stressful, making it difficult for students to solve each question in under 2 minutes.

 How can one improve:

-You can solve any question with clear concepts and knowing the right strategy and logic.
+You can solve any question with clear concepts, strategy, and logic.
 Technically, you can solve each question in less than 2 minutes.

 In order to do that, one must have a clear understanding of the maths concepts.
-It is important to remember that the GRE doesn’t expect you to work hard, but work smart.
-It does not ask for advanced math concepts, but rather a strong understanding of the basic school level mathematics.
+It is important to remember that the GRE doesn’t expect you to work hard but work smart.
+It does not require advanced math concepts but a strong understanding of basic school-level mathematics.

-In the recent tests, GRE passages are more dense with complex sentences.
+In recent tests, GRE passages are more dense with complex sentences.

-In the recent tests, GRE is testing easier words.
-If you go through the wordlist mentioned on the ScholarDen website, then you should be able to cover 95% of the vocabulary tested on the GRE wordlist.
-The word list is up to date on regular basis.
+In recent tests, GRE is testing easier words.
+If you go through the wordlist mentioned on the ScholarDen website, you should be able to cover 95% of the vocabulary tested on the GRE wordlist.
+The word list is up to date on a regular basis.

 How can one improve:

-It has now become even more important for the students to improve their understanding of complex sentence structures.
-The best way to do it is by being a ferocious reader; the more you read the better you get.
-American academic articles are a good place to start, you need to understand the context, structure, sentence relationships and words.
+It has become even more critical for students to improve their understanding of complex sentence structures.
+The best way to do it is by being a ferocious reader; the more you read, the better you get.
+American academic articles are a good place to start; you must understand the context, structure, sentence relationships, and words.

 If your English grammar concepts are weak, spend 20% of your preparation time on learning grammar rules.
-In addition, spent 20% of your preparation time on memorizing words.
-In addition, spent 60% time of prep time on reading American Literature or newspaper articles.
+In addition, spend 20% of your preparation time on memorizing words.
+In addition, spent 60% time of prep time reading American Literature or newspaper articles.

 If you have no idea how to approach your GRE preparation, you can refer to FREE GRE MENTORING feature on Scholar Den and seek step-by-step guidance.

-ScholarDen is one of the best online GRE prep course that takes the growing difficulty of the actual exam into consideration.
-Students can practice through a comprehensive course while also being able to gauge and improve their proficiency.
+ScholarDen is one of the best online GRE prep courses considering the recent exam’s growing difficulty.
+Students can practice through comprehensive official questions while also being able to gauge and improve their proficiency.